X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

-Since the kick prescriptions we use affect only the BH-XRBs we will only focus on BH binaries in the following discussion.
-Figure~\ref{fig:kick_effect_PORB} shows the distribution of the orbital periods for the three kick normalization prescriptions, right after the SN of the primary star for the progenitor binaries of BH-XRBs.
-For BH mass-weighted kicks, low-mass BHs will receive a small kick, inversely proportional to their mass, which will disrupt some of the binaries at large orbits with orbital velocities comparable to the kicks ($\gtrsim 100$~days in Figure~\ref{fig:kick_effect_PORB}).
-Binaries at periods $\gtrsim 100$~days are surviving with fall-back weighted kicks (refer to Section~\ref{sec:sn_kick}) as they have no fall-back and receive no kicks.
-The effect of high kicks disrupting binaries at larger orbits is even more pronounced in BH-XRBs with no kick normalization where most binaries above periods of 100~days are disrupted (in addition to an overall lower number of surviving binaries).
-The disruption of wider orbits leads to a lower number of wind BH-XRBs.
+Since the kick prescriptions we use affect only the BH XRBs, we only focus on BH binaries in the following discussion.
+Figure~\ref{fig:kick_effect_PORB} shows the distribution of the orbital periods for the three kick normalization prescriptions, right after the SN of the primary star for the progenitor binaries of BH XRBs.
+For BH mass-weighted kicks, low-mass BHs will receive a \boldgreen{weak} kick, inversely proportional to their mass, which will disrupt some of the binaries at large orbits with orbital velocities comparable to the kicks ($\gtrsim 100$~days in Fig.~\ref{fig:kick_effect_PORB}).
+Binaries at periods $\gtrsim 100$~days are surviving with fall-back weighted kicks (refer to Sect.~\ref{sec:sn_kick}) as they have \boldred{full} fall-back and receive no kicks.
+The effect of \boldgreen{strong} kicks disrupting binaries at larger orbits is even more pronounced in BH XRBs with no kick normalization where most binaries above periods of 100~days are disrupted (in addition to an overall lower number of surviving binaries).
+The disruption of wider orbits leads to a lower number of wind\boldred{-fed} BH XRBs.
 This argument also explains the higher number of wind-fed XRBs for fall-back weighted kicks compared to those for mass-weighted kicks, and the lower number of XRBs with no kick normalization compared to the other two populations at high-tail ends of the XLF.